Davey Lopes

-David Earle Lopes (/ˈloʊps/; born May 3, 1945) is an American former second baseman and manager in Major League Baseball (MLB).
+David Earl Lopes (/ˈloʊps/; born May 3, 1945) is an American former second baseman and manager in Major League Baseball (MLB).
 He batted and threw right-handed.
 He played in MLB for the Los Angeles Dodgers, Oakland Athletics, Chicago Cubs, and Houston Astros; he managed the Milwaukee Brewers.

+Early years

+Born and raised in Rhode Island, Lopes played in high school at La Salle Academy in Providence and in college for Iowa Wesleyan College and Washburn University in Kansas.

+Lopes was selected by the San Francisco Giants in the eighth round of the 1967 MLB Draft but did not sign.
+He was taken by the Los Angeles Dodgers in the second round of the 1968 MLB January Draft.

 Career

 Playing

-Lopes was drafted by the Los Angeles Dodgers in the 2nd round of the 1968 MLB January Draft.
-Previously, he had played in high school at La Salle Academy and in college for Iowa Wesleyan College and Washburn University.
-He had previously been drafted by the San Francisco Giants in the 8th round of the 1967 MLB Draft but did not sign.

 When Lopes started his career in the Dodger organization, he was an introvert, reserved and quiet.
 Tommy Lasorda encouraged him to assert himself more.
 According to Tommy John, "And as his confidence grew, Dave did just that, becoming outspoken, a catalyst, a leader.
 He was a guy whose blazing speed made things happen on the field and whose personality made things happen in the clubhouse.
 When something needed to be said to a teammate, even if it was critical, Lopes would be the guy to say it."
 Lasorda was also responsible for converting Lopes from an outfielder into a second baseman.
+He played three seasons in Triple-A, in Spokane (1970–71) and Albuquerque (1972), all with Lasorda as manager.

-Lopes made his Major League debut for the Dodgers on September 22, 1972, against the San Francisco Giants and was 0 for 5 in that game.
-He recorded his first hit on a single to right field off of the Giants Jim Barr on September 24, 1972.
+At age 27, Lopes made his major league debut for the Dodgers on September 22, 1972, against the rival Giants and was hitless in five at bats.
+Two days later, he recorded his first hit on a single to right field off of the Giants' Jim Barr.
 His first home run was hit on May 13, 1973, also against Barr.

-Lopes spent nine seasons with the Los Angeles Dodgers as their regular second baseman.
-Along with Steve Garvey (1B), Bill Russell (SS) and Ron Cey (3B), which stayed together for eight and a half seasons.
+Lopes spent nine seasons with the Dodgers as their regular second baseman.
+Along with Steve Garvey (1B), Bill Russell (SS), and Ron Cey (3B), which stayed together for eight and a half seasons.